kaishx/wfa/README.md

 *Figure 5: Probability Distribution Graphs of C++ (orange) and Numba (blue) across 1000 runs @ 10,000 Bars.*

 The benefit of C++ over Numba can be seen and interpreted in two ways:
-* **Raw Speed:** C++ eliminated Python overhead during the heavy grid-search loops, leveraging the Zero-Copy technique for superior execution speed.
+* **Raw Speed:** C++ eliminated Python overhead during the heavy grid-search loops, leveraging the Zero-Copy (passed pointers directly from Python memory to C++ without serialization) technique for superior execution speed.
 Hence, the C++ module was **~1.30x faster** than the Numba version.
 * **Consistency:** The C++ performance distribution is much tighter than the Numba curve.
 In production, **predictable latency** is crucial, which the C++ engine delivers by being immune to Python's Garbage Collection overhead.

 However, we must be aware this benchmark is not perfect and across different batches of 1,000 runs can give a result of C++ being 1.2x - 1.9x faster than Numba.
 Nevertheless, all batches agree that C++ always has a lower mean and standard deviation compred to Numba.

-### Summary of Section 7
+### Key Takeaways

-We can see that while both are fast, C++ is much more optimized and much better suited for high performance calculations in comparison to Numba, resulting in a 1.30x speedup.
+We can see that while both are fast compared to plain Python loops, C++ is much more optimized and reliable for calculations in comparison to Numba, resulting in a 1.30x speedup and a smaller deviation in performance.
 It shows why implementing C++ is paramount to improving the overall efficiency of the WFA and workflow.

 ---